axondeepseg/axondeepseg/docs/source/documentation.rst

 The plugin is now installed.
 From now on, you can access the plugin on the FSLeyes interface by selecting ``Settings -> Ortho View -> ADScontrol``.

+..
+NOTE :: For some users, the ADScontrol tab will not appear after first installing the plugin.
+           To resolve this issue, please close FSLeyes and relaunch it (within your virtual environment).
+           This step may only be required when you first install the plugin.

 Linux (tested on ubuntu)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Install the C/C++ compilers required to use wxPython ::